Utah: Utah Territory (1850–1896)

 On May 10, 1869, the First transcontinental railroad was completed at Promontory Summit, north of the Great Salt Lake.
 The railroad brought increasing numbers of people into the territory and several influential businesspeople made fortunes there.

 During the 1870s and 1880s laws were passed to punish polygamists due, in part, to stories from Utah.
-Notably, Ann Eliza Young—tenth wife to divorce Brigham Young, women's advocate, national lecturer and author of Wife No. 19 or My Life of Bondage and Mr. and Mrs. Fanny Stenhouse, authors of The Rocky Mountain Saints (T. B. H. Stenhouse, 1873) and Tell It All: My Life in Mormonism (Fanny Stenhouse, 1875).
-Both Ann Eliza and Fanny testify to the happiness of the very early Church members before polygamy.
+Notably, Ann Eliza Young—tenth wife to divorce Brigham Young, women's advocate, national lecturer, and author of Wife No. 19 or My Life of Bondage—and Fanny Stenhouse, author of Tell It All: My Life in Mormonism, testified to the happiness of the very early Church members before polygamy.
 They independently published their books in 1875.
-These books and the lectures of Ann Eliza Young have been credited with the United States Congress passage of anti-polygamy laws by newspapers throughout the United States as recorded in "The Ann Eliza Young Vindicator", a pamphlet which detailed Ms Young's travels and warm reception throughout her lecture tour.
+These books and the lectures of Ann Eliza Young have been credited with the United States Congress's passage of anti-polygamy laws by newspapers throughout the United States, as recorded in "The Ann Eliza Young Vindicator", a pamphlet which detailed Ms. Young's travels and warm reception throughout her lecture tour.

-T. B. H. Stenhouse, former Utah Mormon polygamist, Mormon missionary for thirteen years and a Salt Lake City newspaper owner, finally left Utah and wrote The Rocky Mountain Saints.
+T. B. H. Stenhouse, former Utah Mormon polygamist, a Mormon missionary for thirteen years, and a Salt Lake City newspaper owner, finally left Utah and wrote The Rocky Mountain Saints.
 His book gives a witnessed account of life in Utah, both the good and the bad.
 He finally left Utah and Mormonism after financial ruin occurred when Brigham Young sent Stenhouse to relocate to Ogden, Utah, according to Stenhouse, to take over his thriving pro-Mormon Salt Lake Telegraph newspaper.
-In addition to these testimonies, The Confessions of John D. Lee, written by John D. Lee—alleged "Scape goat" for the Mountain Meadow Massacre—also came out in 1877.
+In addition to these testimonies, The Confessions of John D. Lee, written by John D. Lee—alleged "Scapegoat" for the Mountain Meadow Massacre—also came out in 1877.
 The corroborative testimonies coming out of Utah from Mormons and former Mormons influenced Congress and the people of the United States.

 In the 1890 Manifesto, the LDS Church banned polygamy.
 When Utah applied for statehood again, it was accepted.
 One of the conditions for granting Utah statehood was that a ban on polygamy be written into the state constitution.
 This was a condition required of other western states that were admitted into the Union later.
 Statehood was officially granted on January 4, 1896.